 Also, in the section called Global Cognitive Theory of the book The Human Brain and Computers is a summary of the four books that make it up.
 Besides, it mentions the experimental psychology studies related to the said theory.

-Chapter II of this book about the theory of intelligence, intuition and creativity tries, on one hand, to criticize the multiple concepts that are tried to get associated with the word intelligence, like the famous concepts of Howard Gardner's multiple intelligences and Daniel Goleman’s emotional intelligence.
-Likewise, on the other hand, it also tries to establish a definition that will include the essence of the popular concept of normal or general intelligence.
+Chapter II, intuition and creativity, try, on the one hand, to criticize the multiple concepts associated with the word intelligence, like the concepts of Howard Gardner's multiple intelligences and Daniel Goleman’s emotional intelligence.
+On the other hand, it also establishes the essence of the popular idea of normal or general intelligence.

 Firstly, the automatic answers would be found, such as preconceptions or emotions, since, due to their nature, they must be answers of the unconscious.